kzky/python-online-machine-learning-library/README.md

 ## Future Plan
 * Sparse matrix is used.
 * Binary classifiers are extended to 1-vs-n and/or pair-wise classifiers.
-* All labeled samples to be used to learning are not necessarily included in memory.
+* All labeled samples to be used for learning are not necessarily included in memory.